 QSL via the bureau (DX), or direct (USA).
 My information is correct on Qrz, Buck and all the rest of the callsign servers I could find.
 I also enjoy eQSLs via eQSL.cc.

 I eQSL all my HF contacts and I enter them into LOTW.
 I normally do this right after I log them (as soon as the QSO is done).
-If you are using an electronic log book program (I use ACLog), it is very easy. eQSL is only one extra mouse click, LOTW takes a few more.
+With most electronic log book programs it is very easy and just a few mouse clicks once setup.